pymeshtool

 - Returns:

-The united mesh.
+Mesh - The combined mesh.

 - Return type: